Centiq/project-tilt-training/markdown-cheat-sheet.md

 |             3 | Lithium   |   Li   |
 |             4 | Beryllium |   Be   |

+When using VS Code, intalling [Markdown Table Prettifier](https://marketplace.visualstudio.com/items?itemName=darkriszty.markdown-table-prettify) makes it easy to automatically unify the appearance by highlighting and reformatting.

 ## Adding Images

 Images may be added using either URLs to a web-hosted image, or via linking to image files included in the repo.